-- (1) All office bearers, other than the Secretary, shall be elected by the members of the Council from the ordinary members of Council. - (2) The Council must hold separate elections every tThree (3) years immediately following the Annual General Meeting, or within 28 days following the vacation of a position, for each of the following positions in the following sequence- - (a) President; - (b) Two(2)-Vice-President; and - (c) Treasurer. - (3) If only one member is nominated for the position, the Chairperson of the meeting must declare the member elected to the position. - (4) If more than one member is nominated, a ballot must be held in accordance with rule 54. - (5) A member who is nominated for a position and fails to be elected to that position may be nominated for any other position for which an election is yet to be held. - (65) On his/her/theytheir election, the new President may shall take over as Chairperson of the meeting.
+- (1) All office bearers, other than the Secretary, shall be elected by the members of the Council from the ordinary members of Council. - (2) The Council must hold separate elections annually for each of the following positions- - (a) President; - (b) Two (2) Vice-Presidents; and - (c) Treasurer. - (3) If only one member is nominated for the position, the Chairperson of the meeting must declare the member elected to the position. - (4) If more than one member is nominated, a ballot must be held in accordance with rule 54. - (5) On his or her election, the new President may take over as Chairperson of the meeting.